hvh-guide/hvh-guide/docs/frequently-asked-questions.md

 Legendary > Epic > Rare > Common.

 Within the Common bracket it is better to select everything else first before damage and hp.
-After maxing the others, maximise damage first before selecting hp.
+After maxing the others, maximize damage first before selecting hp.

 (All other Common except Damage & HP > Damage > HP)